 Primary colors are blue, red, and yellow.

-A color wheel is an organized collection of color that shows how to combine hues from primary colors, secondary colors, and complimentary colors.
+A color wheel is an organized collection of colors that shows how to combine hues from primary colors, secondary colors, and complementary colors.

 In this article, we will explore color schemes and enhancing our photos within a scrapbook layout.

 Complementary colors create contrast.
 They are opposite each other on the color wheel:

 When I create a scrapbook layout, I look for any materials in my art studio that I connect with the color scheme I have chosen for my photos.

 For example, in the "Happy" scrapbook page I created above, I combined hues of blues and greens.
 I found ribbon with blue and green polka dots.
 I also found flowers, brads, and other coordinating embellishments that matched the cardstock.

 Most of this is by chance.
 Often, I will go shopping for scrapbook supplies and can easily pair up different materials for a scrapbook layout.

 Many times, however, it takes exhaustive searching in my stash of supplies to come up with matching paper and accessories that complement one another.